-(1) On March 11, 2021, the Board of Directors of the Company approved a \$10 million stock repurchase program for an approximately one-year period, effective March 11, 2021 and terminating on March 31, 2022.
+(1) On March 8, 2022, the Board of Directors of the Company approved a \$10 million stock repurchase program for an approximately one-year period, effective March 8, 2022 and terminating on March 31, 2023.
 Under this repurchase program, shares could be repurchased from time to time in open market transactions, in privately negotiated transactions or otherwise subject to any law or agreement to which we were party including any restrictions under the 1940 Act and in the indentures for our debt securities.
-On March 8, 2022, the Board of Directors of the Company authorized a renewed stock repurchase program of up to \$10 million (the "Renewed Stock Repurchase Program") for an approximately one-year period, effective March 8, 2022 and terminating on March 31, 2023.
-Under this repurchase program, shares may be repurchased from time to time in open market transactions, in privately negotiated transactions or otherwise subject to any law or agreement to which we are party including any restrictions in the 1940 Act or the indenture for our 4.875% Notes Due 2026.
+On March 8, 2023, the Board of Directors of the Company authorized a renewed stock repurchase program of up to \$10 million (the "2023 Stock Repurchase Program"), effective March 8, 2023 and terminating on March 31, 2024.
+Under this repurchase program, shares may be repurchased from time to time in open market transactions, in privately negotiated transactions or otherwise subject to any law or agreement to which we are party including any restrictions in the 1940 Act on the indentures to any law or agreement to which we are party including any restrictions in the 1940 Act on the nopen market transactions, in privately negotiated transactions or otherwise subject to any law or agreement to which we are party including any restrictions in the 1940 Act on the indenture for our 4.875% Notes Due 2026.
 The timing and actual number of shares repurchased will depend on a variety of factors, including legal requirements, price, and economic and market conditions.
-This Renewed Stock Repurchase Program may be suspended or discontinued at any time.
+This 2023 Stock Repurchase Program may be suspended or discontinued at any time.
 Subject to these restrictions, we will selectively pursue opportunities to repurchase shares which are accretive to net asset value per share.